colinator/spikeflow/README.md

 The purpose of this library is to explore the connection between computational neuroscience and machine learning, and to practice implementing efficient and fast models in tensorflow.

-Spikeflow makes it easy to create arbitrarily connected layers of spiking neurons, and thence to 'step time'.
+Spikeflow makes it easy to create arbitrarily connected layers of spiking neurons into a tensorflow graph, and then to 'step time'.

-Spikeflow will concentrate on facilitating the exploration of spiking neuron models, local-only learning rules, dynamic network construction, and the role of inhibition in the control of attractor dynamics.
+Spikeflow will concentrate on facilitating the exploration of spiking neuron models, local-only learning rules, dynamic network construction, the role of inhibition in the control of attractor dynamics, etc.

-Spikeflow will implement:
+The library will implement:
 - multiple models of spiking neurons, including
-  - Leaky Integrate-and-fire
+  - [x] Leaky Integrate-and-fire
-  - Izhikevich
+  - [x] Izhikevich
-  - Hodgkin-Huxley
+  - [ ] Hodgkin-Huxley
-- arbitrary connections between layers of similar neurons, including feed-foward, recurrent, skip connections, and inhibition.
+- arbitrary connections between layers of similar neurons, including
+  - [x] feed-foward
+  - [x] recurrent
+  - [x] inhibitory
 - multiple models of synapses, including
-  - simple weights
+  - [x] simple weights
+  - [x] synapses with decay
-  - decay synapses
+  - [ ] synapses with delay
-  - delay synapses
+  - [ ] neuron-aware synapses
 - out-of-graph and in-graph learning rules, including
-  - simple hebbian synaptic modification
+  - [ ] simple hebbian synaptic modification
-  - symmetric and asymmetric STDP
+  - [ ] symmetric and asymmetric STDP
 - forms of dynamic neural network construction, including
-  - Synaptic pruning and synaptogenesis
+  - [ ] Synaptic pruning and synaptogenesis
-  - Neuron pruning and neurogenesis
+  - [ ] Neuron pruning and neurogenesis
-  - Other structure modification
+  - [ ] Other structure modification

-The basic modeling idea is this:
+#### The basic modeling idea is this:

 ```
-model = BPNNModel(input_shape,
+model = BPNNModel.compiled_model(input_shape,
   [ neuronlayer1, neuronlayer2, ...],
   [ connections1, connections2, ...])